A node-based uniform strain virtual element method for elastoplastic solids: Node-based uniform strain virtual element method

 \subsection{Nodal averaging operator}

 The VEM as described above is prone to volumetric locking in the limit $\nu \to 1/2$.
-Using the virtual element mesh and considering a typical nodal vertex $I$, the NVEM that was proposed in Ref.~\cite{Ortiz-Silva-Salinas-Hitschfeld-Luza-Rebolledo:2023} applies a nodal averaging operator $\pi_I$ to~\eref{eq:vemweakform_disc} that precludes volumetric locking without introducing additional degrees of freedom.
+Using the virtual element mesh and considering a typical nodal vertex $I$, the NVEM that was proposed in Ref.~\cite{Ortiz-Silva-Salinas-Hitschfeld-Luza-Rebolledo:2023} applies a nodal averaging operator $\pi_I$ to~\eref{eq:vemweakform_disc} that precludes volumetric locking without introducing additional degrees of freedom\footnote{\alejandro{The nodal averaging operator permits to integrate the weak form integrals directly at the nodes.
+This results in a total number of incompressiblity constraints equal to the number of nodes in the mesh.
+If this number divides the total number of displacement equations, two degrees of freedom every one constraint is obtained in two dimensions, which is the optimal ratio to perform well in incompressible and nearly incompressible settings~\cite{hughes:2000}.}}.
 This leads to a nodal version of~\eref{eq:vemweakform_disc}, as follows: find $\vm{u}_h \in\mathscr{V}_h$ such that

 where the notations $a_I$, $s_I$ and $\ell_I$ are introduced as the nodal counterparts of $a_E$, $s_E$ and $\ell_E$, respectively.
 The construction of the nodal averaging operator is described next.

 Each node of the mesh is associated with their own patch of virtual elements.
 The patch for node $I$ is denoted by $\mathcal{T}_I$ and is defined as the set of virtual elements connected to node $I$ (see~\fref{fig:nodalpatch}).
 Each node of a virtual element $E$ in the patch is assigned the area $\frac{1}{N_E^V}|E|$; that is, the area of an element is uniformly distributed among its nodes.
 The representative area of node $I$ is denoted by $|I|$ and is computed by addition of all the areas that are assigned to node $I$ from the elements in $\mathcal{T}_I$; that is,